 These are 5 anime series dedicated to idols that I recommend you watch, if you haven’t yet!
-Each of them are currently airing, but you will surely find previous seasons in some archive.
+Some of them are currently airing, but you will surely find previous seasons in some archive.

-It’s one of the anime I’ve loved the most in recent years, along with no Game no Life, and I also have a lot of cards.
-I started watching Aikatsu! towards the end of the first season, trying to catch up to more than forty episodes to understand something, and I did it in a few evenings.
-If you’re a fan of Pokémon you’ll understand, to me, Ichigo-chan is like Pikachu.
+I started watching Aikatsu! toward the end of the first season, trying to catch up to more than forty episodes to understand the plot, and I did it in a few evenings.
+If you’re a fan of Pokémon you’ll understand, to me Ichigo-chan is like Pikachu.

-Aikatsu! came at a time when I was looking for something positive, both to see and to listen to: a period that still continues now, since I’m listening almost only to songs from the game/anime.
-I admit that, for those who want more similarity to the reality, this is an anime with limits, because it shows more positive sides, without dwelling much on the negatives, such as the rivalry between idols.
-Despite this, I think it carries a good message, especially among the youngest: you run your own race, not based on what others do.
+Aikatsu! came at a time when I was looking for something positive, both to see and to listen to: a period that I’m still in now, since I’m listening almost only to songs from the game/anime.
+I admit that, for those who want to see similarity to the reality, this anime has its limits, because it focuses on the positive sides of being an idol, without dwelling much on the negatives, such as the rivalry between idols.
+Despite this, I think it carries a good message: you run your own race, don’t base your actions on what others do.

-The franchise celebrates its fifth anniversary this year, with lots of events and concerts.
+The franchise celebrated its fifth anniversary in 2017, with lots of events and concerts.

-The only anime of this list to have a whole male cast, airing on Wednesdays.
-I wasn’t sure whether to watch it or not – much of my love for idol series is dedicated to clothes, so here it gets hard in this regard.
-Once you know Kanade-kun, however, I think many, especially those born around the ’90s, will develop a passion for this anime and watch the episodes very quickly.
+The only anime of this list to have a whole male cast.
+I wasn’t sure whether to watch it or not – much of my love for idol series comes from clothes, so… Once you know Kanade-kun, however, I think many of those born in the ’90s will develop a passion for this anime and watch the episodes very quickly.
 I find that Kanade-kun has many characteristics of anime protagonists of some time ago, those I grew up with.
 Then he has a killer smile, as every good idol should, like Ichigo-chan.
-Dear fans, don’t blame me, but I am really struggling to like Kurofune, even if I am reevaluating them in this second season, where they have a little more character development.
+Dear fans, don’t blame me, but I am really struggling to like Kurofune, even if I reevaluated them in the second season, since they had a little more character development.

-I like it because it shows that in idol world is not a bed of roses, but there are problems both at group and production level.
-The second season has just begun, on Mondays, which shows the events following the movie.
-I don’t want to make spoilers in this article… Although I’m the kind of person who likes to know how things end, I don’t really like spoilers, because who makes them has their own vision of things, maybe lost or misunderstood an important scene… so you’ll have things a bit ruined… Go have yourself a nice anime marathon on the weekend or when you have some free time!
+I like it because it shows that the idol world is not a bed of roses, but there are problems both at group and production level.
+I’m afraid I would say too much about this and I don’t want to make spoilers in this article… Although I’m the kind of person who likes to know how things end, I don’t really like spoilers, because people approach things with different states of mind, they may lose or misunderstand an important scene… and it would ruin the story.
+Go have yourself a nice anime marathon on the weekend or when you have some free time!

-There’s the embarrassment of choice, I’m lost regarding the number of seasons: the current one airs on Tuesdays.
-I think my favorite season is the first, Aurora Dream, with Aira-chan, or maybe the third, with Naru-chan and Rinne-chan, because it has some really nice songs.
-I stopped following the franchise about halfway through the first season of Pripara, although every now and then I’m going to see where they are at.
-I don’t feel part of the target anymore… I think I would recommend it to a younger audience, so if you can watch it.
-Although now the protagonist has changed, Laala-chan is always present and always cute!
+There’s plenty of choice, the current series airs on Sundays.
+I think my favorite series is the first, Aurora Dream, with Aira-chan, or maybe the third, with Naru-chan and Rinne-chan, because it has some really nice songs.
+I stopped following the franchise about halfway through the first season of Pripara, although every now and then I check websites and wikis.
+I don’t feel part of the target anymore… I think I would recommend it to a younger audience.
+Although the protagonist has changed through time, Laala-chan is the cutest!